NuMellow/theMoFactory/README.md

 - Next we will glue the speaker in the slot, adding the glue to the outer edges.

-- The final peice to glue will be the face part to the body.
-For this part we will use super glue.
-Add the glue to the edges of the front piece and then press to the body piece for a few minutes till it's firm.
-You can place it face down so you won't have to hold it the whole time.
-Just be careful for the screen, we know how many times BMO has cracked his face :)

-- Once the glue is all set we can add the button parts which should fit fine without any glue.

-- The final stage will be to connect the button cables to the pi.
+- Now we can connect the button cables to the pi.
 The power wires will go to the 3.3v pins on the pi (pins 1 and 17), then the rest will follow this configuration: up = pin 13 down = pin 15 left = pin 16